What Is A Tankless Water Heater? Save Energy Now!

 Key Takeaways

-• Tankless water heaters heat water only when you need it, using electricity or gas.
-This saves energy and means you’re not paying to keep a big tank of water hot all the time.
-The guide will help explain: what is a tankless water heater?
+- Tankless water heaters heat water only when you need it, using electricity or gas.
+This saves energy and means you’re not always paying to keep a big water tank hot.
+The guide will help explain what is a tankless water heater.

-• You can choose from different types of tankless water heaters like electric, gas, non-condensing, condensing, and hybrid models.
+- You can choose from different tankless water heaters, such as electric, gas, non-condensing, condensing, and hybrid models.
 Each type has unique benefits depending on your home’s size and your family’s needs for hot water.

-• Installing a tankless water heater might cost more at first compared to regular ones.
-But they save money in the long run by cutting down your monthly bills due to their high efficiency.
+- Installing a tankless water heater might cost more than a regular one.
+But they save money in the long run by cutting your monthly bills due to their high efficiency.

-• Newer models even come with Wi-Fi compatibility, letting you control temperature settings and monitor usage through a smartphone app for added convenience.
+- Newer models even have Wi-Fi compatibility, letting you control temperature settings and monitor usage through a smartphone app for added convenience.

 What is a Tankless Water Heater?

-A tankless water heater, sometimes called an on-demand water heater, heats water only when you need it.
+A tankless water heater, sometimes called an on-demand water heater, heats water only when needed.
 This means no big tank sitting around holding hot water all day.

 Definition and basic function